echabert/CosmixAna/README.md

 ## What it does

 - Runs simulated detector measurements with operator name, duration, angle, count rates, and coincidences.
+- Simulation needs to be replaced by real data taking
 - Persists measurements to `detector_measurements.csv`.
 - Provides multiple Dash pages:
   - Home page with measurement controls and recent entries